 “Mark Zuckerberg or Elon Musk are not going to talk to you, so if you get DMs from them, or even a random person who seems to be very charming through their (fake) photos, be skeptical about it.
 Usually, our gut does tell us that there’s something fishy going on, but we tend to fall for the trap because we are also emotional human beings.

 “Going by the data, something which feels too good to be true online usually is.
 You won’t get a free ticket to a Beyoncé concert if you send your sensitive personal information, and no, you won’t get triple the amount of your money back if you invest in that new scheme in your spam folder.

 “Similarly, in the dating realm, make sure you verify the people you talk to.
 The world of online dating has a high chance of romance scammers.
 Personal information should only be shared with online love interests once you have done some sort of verification with that person.
 Instead of inviting the person you met on a dating website to your house, be a little vigilant and take a step back.
 At the end of the day, the core netiquette rules really just aim to keep you safe.”

 Related Reading: 13 Tips To Date Online Successfully And Find Your Ideal Partner

-You might be taking a million selfies in those cute couple poses, but don’t end up posting a million pictures of the two of you, just because you can.
-Think about it, when you have a conversation with people in the real world, you don’t end up talking for 20 minutes about one thing, repeating it over and over again and approaching it from different angles, right?
+You might be taking a million selfies in those cute couple poses, but don’t end up posting those million pictures, just because you can.
+Think about it, when you have a conversation with people in the real world, you don’t end up talking for 20 minutes about one thing, repeating it over and over, and then approaching it from different angles, right?

-Similarly, try not to eat up too much of your followers’ time by posting a million stories in quick succession.
+Similarly, try not to eat up too much of your followers’ time by posting too many repetitive stories in quick succession.
 As one of the most basic netiquette rules for social media, this might save you a lot of followers.